Find Your Child's Bus Information in Bus Planner

 1. Visit the Bus Planner Parent Portal

-2. Create an account (if you don’t have one)
+2. Create an account (if you don’t already have one)

 3. Add your child using their Student ID from PowerSchool

-If your child was just pre-registered for the new school year, it can take a few days for their Student ID to be recognized in the system.
-Please wait, and try again later!
+If your child is pre-registered, it may take a few days for their Student ID to be recognized.
+Wait a few days and try again.

 Once your child has been assigned transportation, you'll be able to view: